 Costa Rica Real Estate – When the first baby boomer reached the retirement age of 60 in 2006, every 90 seconds after that, another baby boomer reaches the age of 60.
 After the first wave, an ensuing virtual tidal wave of graying, deep-pocketed soon to be retirees started desperately looking for some inexpensive piece of land with lots of sunshine, away from cold weather and their desolate, excessively regulated but floundering high-priced economy.
 We are not just talking about Americans in here but an international market of people including Germans, Canadians, Swedes, Britons and Asians all seeking for a piece of heaven in Costa Rica and everyone highly interested in trade, tourism and investment.
+Why own a property in Costa Rica?
+First and foremost, Costa Rica is considered to have one of the most attractive investment environment not just in Latin America but the whole world because its tax system is much simpler when compared to that of Canada, United States and Europe.
+It offers hefty tax incentives to foreign investors, entailing tax free transactions which greatly contributed to the country’s real estate market boom.
+It is also easy to live and work in Costa Rica because English is widely spoken, health care is top-notch and the government is intensely committed to protecting and enhancing its astounding natural environment.
+Furthermore, telecom improvements and fast internet service allows people to work on laptops and cell phone, use Virtual Private Network (VPN) and Voice-Over Internet Protocol (VOIP).

 Can you get all these in other countries?
 Europe is too expensive and Asia is too far away so you can forget these two continents.
 In Latin America there is Panama but it is too hot in that country and the air conditioning bill can run into a hundred dollars per month, worse the crime is growing and it is being covered up to avoid scaring away the tourists.
 There is also Mexico which used to be the number one region for retirees but the country is under fire and being torn apart by war between opposing powerful factions, the government and drug cartels.
 Moreover, even though foreign nationals can buy and own fee simple properties in the interior of Mexico, the law prohibits them from holding title to properties that are inside the “Prohibited Zone” or areas along the coast and borders including the entire Baja, California, the only place in Mexico which can hold a candle to places in Costa Rica.